ISO Certification in India: Everything About Certification

 ISO certification is not limited to large enterprises.
 It’s highly beneficial for startups, MSMEs, and even NGOs that aim to enhance their credibility and streamline their operations.
 Whether it belongs to the manufacturing, service, IT, healthcare, food or education sector, it can apply for ISO certification in India.

-Small businesses often use ISO certification to differentiate themselves in a crowded marketplace, while larger corporations may use it to improve efficiency and qualify for international tenders.
-Even government suppliers are now expected to have ISO certification to meet pre-qualification criteria in tenders and empanelments.
+Small companies seek ISO certification to set themselves apart in a very crowded marketplace, while multinational companies seek the certification to gain efficiencies and engage in international tenders.
+Government suppliers must also now gain ISO certification to be eligible for pre-qualification in tenders and empanelments.

 Step-by-Step ISO Registration Process in India